babeliumproject/flex-embeddable-player/README.md

 * `onEnterFrame`

- This event fires each time the flash plugin refreshes the display list of the video player object.
+ This event fires each time the flash plug-in refreshes the display list of the video player object.
 This happens at a variable rate but usually is between 15-30 per second on average computers using a regular amount of CPU.
 The value that the API passes to your event listener function will specify a Number that corresponds to the current playback timestamp in seconds.
 This event is useful for actions that require high accuracy or need to be synchronized.

 * `onRecordingAborted`